 Emiliano Maggi (Rome 1977) lives and works in Rome.
 The multi-faceted artist’s research has always succeeded in combining psychedelic scenarios to mythological symbolism, rituality, and rural iconography made of fairy tales and dreams to hypnotic scenes as in Italian 70‘s horror movies.
 All narrated by a polyhedric production that ranges from performance to sculpture, from the acclaimed musical project Estasy to pictorial works and especially in ceramics, of which the artist has made his preferred medium.

-The company was created in 2001 and it now owns 150 hectares of estates.
-The viticulture covers 60 hectares, while 14 hectares are dedicated to magnificent centuries-old olive trees.
-A modern and functional cellar of 3.000 square meters built in harmony with the landscape which however employs the most modern technologies to respect quality and the environment thanks to a very modern photovoltaic system.
-The farm is open to the public by appointment, has rooms and suites, as well as a swimming pool overlooking the vineyards and a wine shop with a tasting room that offers various wine experiences and visits to the winery.
+Established in 2001, the Terenzi winery now has 150 hectares of property, 60 of which are planted with vines and 14 with splendid centuries-old olive trees.
+A 3,000 square metre cellar, the beating heart of the winery, built in harmony with the landscape, without renouncing the most modern technologies aimed at absolute quality and respect for the environment.
+The estate, open to the public by appointment, has rooms and suites, as well as a swimming pool overlooking the vineyards and a wine shop with tasting room offering various wine experiences and visits to the cellar.